Neurodiversity and Co-occurring differences

 Children with DLD are usually as able and healthy as other children in all ways, with one exception; they have enormous difficulty talking and understanding language.

-DLD is a very broad category, with some children having mild problems that are short-lived.
-Others have severe and persistent difficulties with both understanding and talking.
-These difficulties are not associated with other conditions, such as cerebral palsy, hearing impairment or autistic spectrum disorders.
+There is no obvious reason for these difficulties and they are not associated with other conditions, such as cerebral palsy, hearing impairment or autistic spectrum disorders.
 Children with DLD are often as clever as any other child of their age but they still have difficulties with speech and language.

 The children's communication charity.
 Experts in helping children develop the speech, language and communication skills they need to thrive in the 21st century world.